Taming the virus: US deaths hit lowest level in 10 months

 The encouraging outlook stands in sharp contrast to the catastrophe unfolding in places like India and Brazil.

-While health authorities have expressed concern about vaccine hesitancy and people letting down their guard, teams of experts consulted by the CDC projected in a report last week that new deaths and cases will fall sharply by the end of July and continue dropping after that.
+The overall U.S. death toll stands at about 583,000, and teams of experts consulted by the CDC projected in a report last week that new deaths and cases will fall sharply by the end of July and continue dropping after that.

-Cautious is still needed, though, warned Justin Lessler, an associate professor of epidemiology at John Hopkins.

-“I think we are in a great place, but I think India is an important cautionary tale,” Lessler said.
+“I think we are in a great place, but I think India is an important cautionary tale,” warned Justin Lessler, a professor of epidemiology at John Hopkins.

 “If there is a right combination of vaccine hesitancy, potentially new variants and quickly rolling back control measures that comes together, we could potentially screw this up and have yet another wave that is completely unnecessary at this point.”

+Hollingsworth reported from Mission, Kansas, and Groves from Sioux Falls, South Dakota.